orangeturtle739/bluehunters/README.md

 The constants $A$ and $n$, provided we determined them empirically based on the data, would encode the conversions.
 As such, we fit the data using the above formula with $A=-48$ and $n=3$, resulting in the blue curve above.
 While the general shape of the curve matches, there is significant noise in the averaged RSSI data.
 Furthermore, when we tried to reproduce the measurements, we could not do so accurately -- it seemed to even depend on where our feet where!
+See [Appendix B](#rssi-data) for the source data for the table.

+Despite how noisy the RSSI measurements where, the robots were still able to perform a reasonably accurate gradient descent.
+In most cases, at least one of the 2 robots would find the beacon in a matter of minutes.

 [^signalstrength]: L. Peneda, A. Azenha and A. Carvalho, "Trilateration for indoors positioning within the framework of wireless communications," 2009 35th Annual Conference of IEEE Industrial Electronics, Porto, 2009, pp. 2732-2737.